chpoit/utsushis-charm/README.md

 # Troubleshooting

-If the program starts and closes without anything happening, open the `app.log` file and use this section to try and fix your issues
+If the program starts and closes without anything happening, open the `app.log` file and use this section to try and fix your issues.

 ## Simple issues:
 - 0 charms found
   - Make sure your clips are in the inputs folder
-- I had to enter skill by hand but it wont accept it
+- I had to enter skill by hand but it won’t accept it
   - You need to enter them one word at a time, it might only not know what one of the words is.
   - Make sure you are writing it exactly how it is shown on the picture that pops up
-- I get through the First phase, but it stops when checking the first frame of
+- I get through the first phase, but it stops when checking the first frame of
   - This is an issue with Tesseract not being installed.
 Check the next bullet point.
 - Google Tesseract is not installed/not found
   - This should not happen in version 1.4 and above.